sayrer/rules_rust/examples/all_deps_vendor/README.md

 ## Setup

 For the setup,
-you need to add the skylib in addition to the rust rules to your MODUE.bazel.
+you need to add the skylib in addition to the rust rules to your MODULE.bazel.

 ```starlark
 module(